JP-98/my_website/content/post/me.md

 Dia dhaoibh!

 John Purcell is ainm dom.
-Is as an Éire dom (dar ndóigh!), ach táim i mo chónaí sa tír gan anan: an Sasana, leis na chótaí dearga!
+Is as an Éire dom (dar ndóigh!), ach táim i mo chónaí sa tír gan anam: an Sasana, leis na chótaí dearga!
 Ceapaim nach bhfuil clú dá laghad agat cad atá a rá agam; mar sin, leanfaidh mé le mo scéal i mBéarla.

 I hope you enjoyed some of my native tongue, but I would prefer to hear your intuitive guess at the pronunciation.
 Anyways, my name is John Purcell, and I hail from the land of Saints and Scholars: Ireland.